mitchcapper/JouleUWP/README.md

 ### Compiling
 Install https://www.sqlite.org/2016/sqlite-uwp-3130000.vsix its required in addition to the nuget packages.
 Clone the source open the solution file.
-It should restore all the nuget packages on first compile, and for the other reference binaries they are in the lib_bins folder so should just work.
-Debugging symbols are included for all the lib_bins but if you want the actual source let me know.
-In theory the helper libs probably won't change too much.
+It should restore all the nuget packages on first compile.

 ### Code Formatting